JeringTech/Javascript.NodeJS/ReadMe.md

 // Options for the INodeJSService implementation
 // - HttpNodeJSService is the default INodeJSService implementation.
 It communicates with the NodeJS process via HTTP.
 Below, we set the HTTP version it uses to HTTP/2.0.
 // - HttpNodeJSService extends OutOfProcessNodeJSService, an abstraction for NodeJS process management.
-Below we set the timeout for connecting to the NodeJS process and for invocations to -1 (infinite). services.Configure<OutOfProcessNodeJSServiceOptions>(options => options.TimeoutMS = -1);
+Below we set the timeout for invocations to -1 (infinite). services.Configure<OutOfProcessNodeJSServiceOptions>(options => options.InvocationTimeoutMS = -1);
 services.Configure<HttpNodeJSServiceOptions>(options => options.Version = HttpVersion.Version20);

 ServiceProvider serviceProvider = services.BuildServiceProvider();